Edbtvplays/UnturnedLog/README.md

 # UnturnedLog
 UnturnedLog is a Unturned Player statistics plugin for the Openmod Unturned Plugin Framework that works over multiple servers symaltaneously recording data inside a MYSQL Database.
 It caputres basic user information and Unturned Player events with the time they executed them for data harvesting and statistics.

+This project was originally made for my Computer Science Coursework in 2021.

 ## Database Stored Data

 ### Players Table